Skip to main content

 2. Every such new schema will be saved to the import folder (if it does not exist there already) and used as the initial version for all future pipeline runs.

 4. Any changes to the schemas in that folder are detected and propagated to the pipeline automatically on the next run.
-It means that after a user update, the schema in import folder reverts all the automatic updates from the data.
+It means that after a user update, the schema in the import folder reverts all the automatic updates from the data.

 caution